 Cement Plug By Dump Bailer Definition & Procedure

-By dump-bailer under low pressure conditions, in cased holes.
-The bailer is run on wire-line, containing a low gel cement slurry.
+By dump-bailer under low-pressure conditions, in cased holes.
+The bailer is run on a wire-line, containing a low gel cement slurry.
 At the desired depth the bailer is opened and the cement dumped onto a ‘bridge’, formed by sand/gravel or a permanent plug.

 Balanced Cement Plug Definition & Procedure

-The balanced plug method is based on pumping preflush, cement slurry and spacer (in that order) into a drill pipe with stinger attachment positioned at the desired plug setting depth.
-The fluid train is displaced with mud until the hydrostatic pressure inside the pipe or stinger equals that in then annulus.
+The balanced plug method is based on pumping preflush, cement slurry, and spacer (in that order) into a D/P with a stinger attachment positioned at the desired plug setting depth.
+The fluid train is displaced with mud until the hydrostatic pressure inside the pipe or stinger equals that in the annulus.
 This requires the hydrostatic pressures of pre-flush and spacer columns to balance.
 When hydrostatic pressures balance the pipe is pulled, leaving the balanced plug in place.

 Two (Bottom & Top) Plug Technique

-To perform a cement plug job, follow this procedure:
+To perform a balanced cement plug job, follow this procedure:

-- Firstly, Run drill pipe or tubing with a diverter sub to the depth at which the bottom of a cement plug is required.
-Then, circulate to condition the hole and mud and to make sure the bottomhole temperature stated in the job design is the actual bottomhole temperature.
+- Firstly, Run D/P or tubing with a diverter sub to the depth at which the bottom of a CMT plug is required.
+Then, circulate to condition the hole and mud and to make sure the bottom hole temperature stated in the job design is the actual bottom hole temperature.